alchemycodelab/work-with-us/instructor.md

 ## Interested?

-If this sounds interesting or intriguing, please send us an email at [workwithus@alchemycodelab.com](mailto:workwithus@alchemycodelab.com)
+If this sounds interesting or intriguing, please email us at [workwithus@alchemycodelab.com](mailto:workwithus@alchemycodelab.com)